Eliot-Roxbergh/static_analysis/README.md

 Example (if included cmake file doesn't work): cppcheck . --enable=all --inconclusive
 ```

-SonarCloud (SonarQube) is another tool not evaluated here, which detected some interesting stuff when tested on another code base.
+SonarCloud (**SonarQube**) is another tool not evaluated here, which detected some interesting stuff when tested on another code base (similar to CodeQL few hits, but also very few FP -> that's usable).
 (It is proprietary but free to use for open-source software, https://sonarcloud.io/)

 There seems to be a never ending list of static analysis tools (especially if we include proprietary and/or expensive products),